Azure/autorest.csharp/docs/mgmt/readme.md

 request-path-to-resource-type:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/availabilitySets/{name}: Microsoft.Compute/availabilitysets
 ```
-Then we will have the following changes in `AvailabilitySetResource` class
+Then you should have the following changes in `AvailabilitySetResource` class
 ```diff
 public partial class AvailabilitySetResource : ArmResource {